vprtwn/witchcraft.computer/README.md

 ## Pattern Language

-A Flexjar ("Jar") is a stack of Blocks.
+- A Flexjar ("Jar") is a stack of Blocks.
-Each Block can contain Text or a Link.
+- Each Block can contain Text or a Link.
-Each Jar can also have one payment Block for collecting tips.
+- Each Jar can have one Payment Block.
+- The Payment Block can accept messages.
-Notes left with tips are displayed at the bottom of the Jar.
+- Payment Messages are displayed at the bottom of the Jar.
+- Special messages change the state of the Jar.

 ## Getting started